-- High quality of medical services – thanks to good funding of medical facilities and scientific research, the oncology sector in Germany develops rapidly.
+- High quality of medical services – thanks to good funding for medical facilities and scientific research, the oncology sector in Germany develops rapidly.

-- A variety of treatment methods – modern treatment of the tumor and its metastases using the method, which is best suited in a particular case.
+- A variety of treatment methods – modern treatment of the tumor and its metastases using the method that is best suited in a particular case.

-- Qualified specialists – German oncologists undergo long training at prestigious universities prior to admission to medical practice.
+- Qualified specialists – German oncologists undergo long training at prestigious universities before admission to medical practice.

-- Excellent equipment – German hospitals always follow developmental trends in the field of oncology and are among the first in the introduction of new technologies into medical practice.
+- Excellent equipment – German hospitals always follow developmental trends in the field of oncology and are among the first to the introduction of new technologies into medical practice.

 - Accessibility – Germany has various programs for the treatment of foreign patients.

 It is worth noting the rehabilitation period, to which German doctors pay special attention.
-The treatment is considered successful only when all the functions of the body are maximally restored.
+The treatment is considered successful only when all the body functions are maximally restored.
 The leading German hospitals with the highest success rates in the treatment of advanced rectal cancer are:

 How to undergo treatment in European hospitals?

-You can undergo treatment in the best European hospitals at an affordable price with the help of Booking Health – the world leader in medical tourism and the only official company whose quality of work is confirmed by the ISO 9001:2015 certification.
+You can undergo treatment in the best European hospitals at an affordable price with the help of Booking Health – the world leader in medical tourism.

-The employees of Booking Health provide the full range of medical and organizational services.
+The employees of Booking Health provide a full range of medical and organizational services.
 These are as follows:

-- Preparation of a treatment program without repeating previously performed medical procedures.
+- Preparation of a treatment program without repeating medical procedures performed previously.